Vapor Barrier Calculator — ft, rolls, cost

 How to use this calculator

-Select application — crawlspace floor, wall interior, under-slab, or custom area.
-Choose membrane thickness (6-20 mil) and roll size.
-Set overlap (6-12″) and waste allowance.
-Results update instantly.
+Pick the application — crawlspace floor, interior wall, under-slab, or a custom area.
+Choose poly thickness (6-20 mil) and roll size, then set seam overlap (6-12″) and a waste allowance for trimming around piers, ducts, and penetrations.

 Saved Calculations